vichargrave/vichargrave.github.io/_posts/2012-12-09-develop-a-packet-sniffer-with-libpcap.md

 }
 {% endhighlight %}

-**[Lines 6-10]** Packets that are captured at the datalink layer are completely raw in the sense that they include the headers applied by all the network stack layers, including the datalink header, nothing is hidden from us.
+**[Lines 6-9]** Packets that are captured at the datalink layer are completely raw in the sense that they include the headers applied by all the network stack layers, including the datalink header, nothing is hidden from us.
 In our example packet sniffer we are only interested in IP packet data so we want to skip over the datalink header contained in each packet. `pcap_datalink()` helps us do this by returning a number corresponding to the datalink type associated with the packet capture socket.

 **[Lines 12-30]** Given the datalink type we save the corresponding datalink header size in the linkhdrlen global variable for use later when we parse IP packets.
 The datalink types we support include `loopback` (`DLT_NULL`), `Ethernet` (`DLT_EN10MB`), `SLIP` (`DLT_SLIP`) and `PPP` (`DLT_PPP`).
-If our datalink is not one of these we simply fail and return.
+If the datalink is none of these, set the `linkhdrlen` to 0.

 ## Parse and Display Packet Fields